-I constantly see the statement “why are cast iron pans so expensive?”
-Every product has various prices ranges from affordable to expensive and everything in between.
+I constantly see the statement “Why are cast iron pans so expensive?”
+Every product has various prices ranging from affordable to expensive and everything in between.
 Cast iron products are no different.

 Most local home stores sell a good-quality skillet for around $15-20.
 With cast iron, you can elevate the taste of your home-cooked meal from ordinary to extraordinary without burning a hole in your pocket.